 Rental companies such as Enterprise and Avis sell roadside assistance protection (RAP).
 They’ll likely offer this to you alongside several other coverage options when you rent a car.
 It can end up costing a good amount of money, but it helps you know you’re covered when driving a rental.

-Note that you may not need to buy RAP if you have roadside coverage from your cell phone company.
-This is because you can make a call for assistance in any car if you have the phone with the coverage.
+Note that you may not need to buy RAP if these services are provided by your cell phone company.
+This is because you can make a call for assistance in any car if your phone’s line has coverage.

 Frequently Asked Questions